 Natural home remedies to soothe and treat Ringworm and Eczema

 Ringworm and Eczema are skin ailments that cause very similar looking rashes and levels of discomfort.
-There are several natural remedies to soothe and treat both conditions that are effective and more likely to be free from side effects than prescribed medications.
+There are several natural remedies to soothe and treat both conditions that are effective and more likely to be free from side effects than prescribed medications, so certainly worth giving them a try.
 Let us discuss a few of these options in more detail:

 What is Ringworm?